 Course content for KS3 French includes:

 All students are given the opportunity to study a modern foreign language at KS4.
-This year there is also the option of studying a further foreign language for our dual linguists.
-French is offered as part of this provision and can count as part of the English Baccalaureate qualification.
-GCSE French is delivered in Years 10 and 11.
-Year 10 follow the AQS examination board specification and this will continue into Year 11.
+GCSE French is delivered in Years 9, 10 and 11.
+Year 10 follow the AQA examination board specification and this will continue into Year 11.
 Students are able to sit foundation or higher tier examinations in this subject.

 Course content for GCSE French (AQA) includes the following topics: